WASdev/sample.Spring/README.md

 ## Running in Eclipse with Maven

 1. Clone this project and import into Eclipse as an 'Existing Maven Project'.
-2. Right-click the project and select **Run As > Maven Clean**.
-3. Right-click the project and select **Run As > Maven Install**.
-4. Right-click the project and select **Run As > Run on Server**.
+2. Right-click the project and select **Run As > Run on Server**.
-5. You should see the following in the console: `Application PhoneBookBySpringMVC started in XX.XX seconds.`
+3. You should see the following in the console: `Application PhoneBookBySpringMVC started in XX.XX seconds.`

 ## Running with Maven